 Where the donations of bikes, parts and money allow we will continue to support other community bike workshops and other projects as much as we can.

-Cranks is volunteer run and not for profit.
+Everyone at Cranks does some voluntary work, some only work on a voluntary basis, some do paid work too.
+The workshop is not for profit.
 We want to help people keep their bikes on the road and enjoy cycling.
 We want to recycle old bikes that would otherwise be rusting away and we want to help people learn how to fix and look after their own bikes.

 If you share our ideals and want to get involved, please come into the workshop for a chat.

-We recycle old unwanted bikes, so if you know of a bike that is not being used and in need of a new home please donate it to us.
-We try to rebuild all bikes which have usable frames.
-Any others will be stripped down for use as spares.
+We recycle bikes, so if you know of a bike that is not being used and in need of a new home please donate it to us.
+We try to refurbish as many donated bikes as possible.
+Any others will be stripped down for use as spares and the remains are recycled.

 If you have bikes, tools or parts you would like to donate, please bring them into the workshop.